Australian Intelligence Corps

-Australian Intelligence Corps personnel include Intelligence Officers and Analyst Intelligence Operations (AIO), that serve in a range of positions and roles within the Australian Army inclusive of combat units; Specials Operations Command; Brigade Headquarters; the Amphibious Task Group Headquarters; training organisations; the Deployable Joint Force Headquarters; and Army Headquarters.
+Australian Intelligence Corps personnel include Intelligence Officers; Analyst Intelligence Operations (AIO); Geospatial Technicians (GT); and Multi-Media Technicians (MMT), that serve in a range of positions and roles within the Australian Army inclusive of combat units; Special Operations Command; Brigade Headquarters; the Amphibious Task Group Headquarters; training units; Army Knowledge Group (AKG); the Deployable Joint Force Headquarters; and Army Headquarters.
 The Australian Intelligence Corps has a large number of personnel serving in the 1st Intelligence Battalion, 7th Signals Regiment and the Defence Force School of Intelligence.
 Australian Intelligence Corps personnel also serve within Headquarters Joint Operations Command and within key organisations within the Australian Intelligence Community (AIC), such as the Australian Signals Directorate (ASD), the Defence Intelligence Organisation (DIO), and the Australian Geospatial Intelligence Organisation (AGO).

 Australian Intelligence Corps has very strong links to the intelligence branches of the Royal Australian Navy and Royal Australian Air Force.